OpenPhysProject/OpenPhys/docs/authorDocs/README.md

 ### authorDocs
+These docs are for authors, i.e. typically instructors who are teaching a course.
+These instructions do not assume technical knowledge.
-How to author material that can be used to create a lesson for a site.
+It it explained here how to write ('author') material to be used to create a lesson for the site.